 To give this heat-free curling method a try, start by following our flat twist method as set out above.
 Then, carefully unravel each of your twists one by one to reveal your gorgeously kinky curls — totally heat free!

-Editor’s tip: To prevent frizz from ruining your curls, make sure to apply some oil (like the Dove Advanced Hair Series Pure Care Dry Oil Nourishing Treatment) to your fingertips as you undo your twists.
+Editor’s tip: Make sure to apply some oil (like the Dove Advanced Hair Series Pure Care Dry Oil Nourishing Treatment) to your fingertips as you undo your twists.
 This will help to maintain the integrity of your curls and give them even more definition.

 If you enjoyed these flat twist hairstyles and you’re open to trying other braiding types, too, be sure to check out our Black Hairstyles page when you get a chance.
 There you’ll find a never-ending supply of natural hair styling inspiration, so you can fly the natural hair flag in style!